 Most knew her given name was Sarah.

-(next-door neighbors, after all) named her as Sarah Porter -- a name I can find no source for.
+named her as Sarah Porter -- a name for which I find no source.

 Amelia Jones's son Walter mistakenly listed his paternal grandmother's surname, Fisher.

 I don't have a DC for Catherine Butler.

 Given first generation statistics like this, it's no wonder

 It's been a privilege for those of us who have been

 scratching away at the sediment.